Save 15% on your first auto-ship purchase. Enter SAVE15 at checkout.

 2/7

-Facts about Bengals
+Two facts about Bengals

 1. Circa 1963

-One of the most recent breeds, the Bengal cat was only developed in 1963 and granted experimental status by the International Cat Association in 1983.
-The breed was then granted full status in 1991.
+One of the most recent breeds, the Bengal cat was only developed in 1963 and granted experimental status by the International Cat Association in 1983. the breed was then granted full status in 1991.

 2. Teach them a trick or two